-Biographies of the Directors Whose Terms Expire at the 2020 Annual Meeting
+Biographies of the Directors Whose Terms Expire at the 2023 Annual Meeting

-Spencer R. Berthelsen, M.D., age 66, has served as a Director of Ionis since May 2002.
-Since 1980, he has practiced Internal Medicine with the Kelsey Seybold Clinic, a 400-physician medical group based in the Texas Medical Center in Houston.
-Dr. Berthelsen has served in various senior leadership positions at Kelsey Seybold, including Chairman of the Department of Internal Medicine, Medical Director and Managing Director.
-He served as Chairman of their Board of Directors from October 2001 through April 2016.
-He has served as a Clinical Professor of Medicine at Baylor College of Medicine and the University of Texas Health Science Center of Houston.
+Spencer R. Berthelsen, M.D., age 68, has served as a Director of Ionis since May 2002.
+Dr. Berthelsen practiced Internal Medicine with the Kelsey Seybold Clinic, a 400-physician medical group based in the Texas Medical Center in Houston, until March 2017.
+Dr. Berthelsen began at Kelsey Seybold in 1980 and served in various senior leadership positions throughout his nearly four-decade career at the clinic, including Chairman of the Department of Internal Medicine, Medical Director and Managing Director.
+He also served as Chairman of its board of directors from October 2001 through April 2016.
+He has served as Clinical Professor of Medicine at both Baylor College of Medicine and The University of Texas Health Science Center.
 Dr. Berthelsen served on the board of the Texas Academy of Internal Medicine in the past and the Caremark National Pharmacy and Therapeutics Committee from 1999 through 2005.

-The Board believes Dr. Berthelsen is uniquely suited to serve on the Board because of his experience advising a large multispecialty group practice and 38 years of experience as a practicing physician.
+The Board believes Dr. Berthelsen is uniquely suited to serve on the Board because of his experience advising a large multispecialty group practice and almost 40 years of experience as a practicing physician.